-SWAT Situations Ends Peacefully, Suspect In Custody After Hanging Off Ledge Of Trump Tower For Nearly 13 Hours
+SWAT Situations Ends Peacefully, Suspect In Custody After Hanging Off Ledge Of Trump Tower For Over 13 Hours

 CHICAGO (CBS) — A SWAT team was on the scene at Trump Tower Sunday evening in Monday morning after a man suspended himself from a landing at Trump Tower and threatened suicide.

-Chicago Police spokesman Tom Ahern confirmed the situation was “resolved peacefully” and the suspect is in custody after nearly 13 hours of negotiation.
+Chicago Police spokesman Tom Ahern confirmed the situation was “resolved peacefully” and the suspect is in custody after more than 13 hours of negotiation.
 No injuries were reported.

+A CPD negotiator said after officials were able to make agreements, the suspect “agreed to drop the knife” he was holding.
+The suspect was pulled to safety.

 UPDATE: Situation resolved peacefully by Negotiators.
 Suspect in custody.
 No injuries.